Mental Health Facilities Glenside, PA

 Albert Einstein Medical Center Outpatient Behavioral Health - 4.8 miles from Glenside, PA

-Albert Einstein Medical Center Outpatient Behavioral Health is a mental health facility in Philadelphia, PA, located at 1200 West Tabor Road, Suite 100, 19141 zip code area.
+Albert Einstein Medical Center Outpatient Behavioral Health is a mental health treatment center in Philadelphia, Pennsylvania, located at 1200 West Tabor Road, Suite 100, part of the 19141 zip code.
 Albert Einstein Medical Center Outpatient Behavioral Health provides outpatient treatment.
-Albert Einstein Medical Center Outpatient Behavioral Health provides electroconvulsive therapy, trauma therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
-Albert Einstein Medical Center Outpatient Behavioral Health also supports people with traumatic brain injury, people with trauma and people with PTSD.
-Additional services offered by Albert Einstein Medical Center Outpatient Behavioral Health consist of mentoring/peer support/consumer-run services.
+Albert Einstein Medical Center Outpatient Behavioral Health also offers trauma therapy, electroconvulsive therapy and psychotropic medication to young adults, adults and children / adolescents.
+Albert Einstein Medical Center Outpatient Behavioral Health supports people with PTSD, people with traumatic brain injury and LGBT.
+Albert Einstein Medical Center Outpatient Behavioral Health also provides mentoring/peer support/consumer-run services.

 Intercommunity Action Inc Greenridge Counseling Center - 5.1 miles from Glenside, PA